 Broomstick Invitations — Write out your party information on a heart shaped piece of red cardstock.
 Then use a blue and white gingham ribbon to attach the card to a small toy broomstick.
 Send these in padded mailing envelopes or hand deliver.

-Looking for something a little easier?
 Here are some great pre-made invitations:

 Ruby Slippers Invitations

 You might choose to use the colors of the rainbow, or red, sky blue and yellow for a Wizard of Oz party color scheme.
 You can go a long way in your party decorating by incorporating these colors into your party basics such as tableware, balloons and streamers.

 Here are some more ideas to help you decorate:

 Follow the Yellow Brick Road! — Lead your guests to your party up your own yellow brick road.
 There are a few options for creating this entry.
 One is to use yellow sidewalk chalk to draw a path on your front sidewalk or driveway.
 Another is to use a roll of yellow plastic.
 Tape this down with masking tape along your entry or front hall.
 A third option is to purchase a pre-made yellow brick road walkway set that you can arrange in your entry.

 Drop Your House on the Wicked Witch — Another fun party entry decoration is to have the Wicked Witch of the East’s legs sticking out of the front of your house.
 To do this, stuff some black and white striped tights with socks or paper and stick some ruby slippers on the feet.
 Arrange the legs under the front of your home to look like the witch is trapped below!

 Re-create Munchkin Land — Make some giant lollipops by painting stiff cardboard to resemble swirly rainbow candies.
 Then you can either attach these to wooden dowels and stick them in your yard, or hang them on the walls of your party area.